oicr-gsi/shesmu/guided-meditations.md

 There is a functional, though somewhat useless meditation:

 ```
+Start
-"Hello.
+  Print "Hello.
 How do you feel?"
   Choice
-  When "I am tried" Stop
+    When "I am tired" Stop
     When "I am confused"
       Actions type = "sftp-symlink"
       Stop
+    When "I am anxious"
+      Fetch
+        count = ActionCount type = "sftp-symlink"
+      Then
+      Print "There are {count} symlink actions."
+      Stop
     When "I'm looking for something more conventional"
       Form
-      text = name With Label "What is your name?"
+        name = Text With Label "What is your name?"
       Then
         Download "Hello, {name}!
 Does this meet your expectations"
           To "example.txt" MimeType "text/plain"
         Stop
     When "I yearn for knowledge"
       Simulate
         Refiller type = string, count = integer As action_stats
           Version 1;
           Input shesmu;
           Olive
             Group By type Into count = Count
             Refill action_stats With type = type, count = count;

-    Stop
+      Stop;
 ````